 The first thing you need to know is that your double edge razor technique will differ from the technique you use when shaving with a regular disposable razor.

-With a truly good safety razor and the best razor blades (no luxury razor blades for a fortune needed), you will need NO PRESSURE added while dragging the razor across your skin.
+With a truly good safety razor and blades, you will need NO PRESSURE while dragging the razor across your skin.

-The best safety razors are well-balanced, they do the job for you.
+The best safety razors are well-balanced and the right weight to do the job for you.